nmaas-platform/nmaas-docs/docs/use-cases/activemon/activemon-getstarted.md

 - the nmaas Platform fetches the latest changes and syncs the changes to the in-cluster ConfigMap
 - Stakater Reloader detects that the ConfigMap has changed and restarts the affected pod(s).

-The installation of the Stakater Reloader component is straight forward:
+The installation of the Stakater Reloader component is straightforward:

 ```bash
 helm repo add stakater https://stakater.github.io/stakater-charts